Testlio/hype/content/post/grapqhl-testing.md

 ### Database contents per test suite

-As I started building out my API, I noticed that the test database configuration (file that defined all table structures and contents of the test database) was getting really big.
-Different tests needed different sets of data but everything was global for me, meaning when _test_1_ needed more rows in the database, _test_2_ would also get them.
+As we started building out the API, we noticed that the test database configuration (file that defined all table structures and contents of the test database) was getting really big.
+Different tests needed different sets of data but everything in the initial approach, meaning when _test\_1_ needed more rows in the database, _test\_2_ would also get them.
 This resulted in snapshots that were breaking just because of data changes.

-To solve this problem, I now give each test suite its own database.
+To solve this problem, we now give each test suite its own database.
 Technically the same knex instance is always used but its contents are truncated at the beginning of each test suite (using [Mocha’s](https://mochajs.org) `before` hook).
-Then, rows defined in the same test file are loaded into the database before carrying on with running the tests.
+Then, rows defined in the actual test file are loaded into the database before carrying on with running the tests.

 ```js
 // Since every test's needs are different, every